Contrasting Central Garden & Pet (NASDAQ:CENT) & Hydrofarm Holdings Group (NASDAQ:HYFM)

 Analyst Ratings

-This is a summary of recent recommendations and price targets for Central Garden & Pet and Hydrofarm Holdings Group, as provided by MarketBeat.com.
+This is a summary of current ratings for Central Garden & Pet and Hydrofarm Holdings Group, as provided by MarketBeat.com.

 |Sell Ratings